gustavopinto/gustavopinto.github.com/_pages/cv-of-failures.md

 <center><blockquote class="twitter-tweet" data-partner="tweetdeck"><p lang="en" dir="ltr">Thanks <a href="https://twitter.com/IEEEICSME?ref_src=twsrc%5Etfw">@IEEEICSME</a> for reminding me that is time to update my CV of failure ~&gt; <a href="https://t.co/7CXV8WdxjQ">https://t.co/7CXV8WdxjQ</a></p>&mdash; Gustavo Pinto (@gustavopinto) <a href="https://twitter.com/gustavopinto/status/1003685173924388864?ref_src=twsrc%5Etfw">June 4, 2018</a></blockquote></center>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 I don't like rejections, but I try to see rejections as an opportunity to improve even further.
-Still, rejections might also indicate that you have been working hard.
+Still, if you have many rejections, it might also indicate that you have been working hard.
 As so, by 2021, ***my goal is to have 100+ rejections.***

 My list of rejections are in the following (this list is incomplete; some are just too old that I cannot recall).